 Cycling for the day: 40 km, approx. 3,5 hours, ↑700m ↓750m

 Accommodation: comfortable B&B (en-suite rooms) in Cetara, Vietri or Salerno, breakfast

 Day 6: Departure

-Departure on your own or extension of the tour upon request
+Departure on your own after breakfast or extension of the tour upon request

 Hotels for Cycling the Amalfi CoastGo to top of page